 The positive benefits of interactions between horses and individuals with special needs have been recognized and researched for decades.
 As a result. there are a variety of services and activities available for individuals with special needs incorporating horses.
 Two of the most common are “therapeutic/adaptive horseback riding lessons” and “hippotherapy”.
 Sometimes in the media, and even in the research, the terms “hippotherapy” and “therapeutic horseback riding” appear interchangeably.
 However, these are actually two very different things.

-According to the American Hippotherapy Association, “the term ‘hippotherapy’ refers to how occupational therapy, physical therapy, and speech-language pathology professionals use evidence-based practice and clinical reasoning in the purposeful manipulation of equine movement to engage sensory, neuromotor, and cognitive systems to achieve functional outcomes.
-In conjunction with the affordances of the equine environment and other treatment strategies, hippotherapy is part of a patient’s integrated plan of care.”
+According to the American Hippotherapy Association, “The term hippotherapy refers to how occupational therapy, physical therapy and speech-language pathology professionals use evidence-based practice and clinical reasoning in the purposeful manipulation of equine movement as a therapy tool to engage sensory, neuromotor and cognitive systems to promote functional outcomes.
+Best practice dictates that occupational therapy, physical therapy and speech-language pathology professionals integrate hippotherapy into the patient’s plan of care, along with other therapy tools and/or strategies.”

 Licensed speech language pathology, occupational therapy, or physical therapy professionals may incorporate hippotherapy into treatment, when appropriate.
 The therapist uses the horse’s movement to address therapy goals and functional outcomes within their scope of practice.
 Focus is on improving skills such as speech, language, feeding, or fine and gross motor abilities.
 It is not likely that your therapist will teach riding or horsemanship skills unless they are doing so to address a specific treatment goal.